Arizona serial killer suspect linked to nine killings in three weeks

 - Two men, Andrew Remillard, 27, and Parker Smith, 21, who were discovered dead Nov.
 27.

 - One man, Salim Richards, 35, was found critically wounded on Dec.
 2, and later died at the scene.
 It was not immediately clear if Richards knew the suspect.
-Police said there were signs of robbery at the crime scene and a handgun appeared to have been taken.
+Police said there were signs of a robbery at the crime scene and a handgun appeared to have been taken.

 - On Dec.
 11, Jesus Bonifacio Real, 25, the brother of Cooksey’s former girlfriend, was killed.